Dung24-6/Dung24-6/README.md

 _**If one advances confidently in the direction of his dream, and endeavors to live the life which he had imagines, he will meet with a success unexpected in common hours.**_

 Henry David Thoreau

+_**Knowledge is going to make you stronger.
+Knowledge is going to let you control your life.
+Knowledge is going to give you the wisdom to teach their children.
+Knowledge is the thing that makes you smile in the face of disaster.**_

+Avery Brooks